squaregoldfish/pco2_autocorrelation/README.md

 # pco2_autocorrelation
-Calculation of spatial and temporal autocorrelation of surface ocaen pCO₂
+Calculation of spatial and temporal autocorrelation of surface ocean fCO₂ from SOCAT data.

+SOCAT data is available at https://www.socat.info.